 Both Mac and UofT have overlapping internship/practicum locations – although they may change from year to year.
 At Mac, there was CAMH, Canadian Space Agency, eHealth Ontario, UHN, Hamilton Health Sciences, St. Joe’s Hamilton, etc. to list a few.
 You’d expect similar places at UofT.
 In fact, some of my colleagues from Mac have interned side-by-side with practicum students from UofT MHI.

 In terms of courses, Mac has a much lighter course load than UofT.
 Even for the more “heavier” course-based option, you only take 8 courses total whereas at UofT, you need to complete 16 in order to graduate.
 The lighter course load at Mac enables you more free time to participate in more extracurriculars (my classmates were involved in many clubs and sat on committees for various organizations - ie. Emerging Health Leaders, Hacking Health Hamilton to just name a few).
-For me, the additional free time has given me the opportunity to start my own startup – together with my teammates (one from Mac MSc biomed engineering, another from Mac health sci), we started a startup that won first place in Mac’s annual startup competition – and brought home a grand prize of $20k.
+For me, the additional free time has given me the opportunity to start my own health analytics startup – together with my teammates (one from Mac MSc biomed engineering, another from Mac health sci), our startup won first place in Mac’s annual startup competition – and brought home a grand prize of $20k.
 At UofT there is still an extracurricular life, but the heavier course load will make it more challenging.